FantomKicks/docs/docs/gameplay/README.md

 #### Your chances of winning a kick depends on some elements of the game

-1. The NFT player attributes
+1. The Team NFT player attributes
 2. Home or Away
+3. Random Factors, like Dice rolls